Albert Forster: Trial and death

 At the end of the war, Forster took refuge in the British Occupation Zone of Germany.
-The British handed him over to the People's Republic of Poland.
+The British handed him over to the Republic of Poland.

-In 1948, Forster was condemned to death by the Polish court for war crimes (the Supreme National Tribunal) and crimes against humanity.
-He was held and had his sentence deferred.
-The Polish president denied clemency on 21 February 1952 and Forster was moved from Gdańsk to Mokotów Prison in Warsaw, where he was hanged on 28 February 1952.
+In 1948, Forster was condemned to death by the Polish Supreme National Tribunal for war crimes and crimes against humanity, with his sentence deferred.
+Forster was moved from Gdańsk to Mokotów Prison in Warsaw, where he was hanged on 28 February 1952.
 His wife, who had not heard from him since 1949, was informed of his death in 1954.